Eddie Mabo: Death and Mabo decision

 On 21 January 1992, Eddie Mabo died of cancer at the age of 55.

 Five months later, on 3 June 1992, the High Court announced its historic decision to recognise the land rights of Indigenous Australians.
 That decision, formally Mabo v Queensland (No 2), now commonly called "Mabo" in Australia, is recognised for its landmark status.

 Three years after Mabo died, that being the traditional mourning period for the people of Murray Island, a memorial service was held.
-The next day, Mabo's gravesite was attacked by vandals who spray-painted swastikas and racial slurs on his tombstone as well as removing a bronze bas-relief portrait of him.
+The next day, Mabo's gravesite was vandalized.
+Swastikas and racial slurs were spray-painted on his tombstone, and a bronze bas-relief portrait of Mabo was removed.
 His family decided to have his body reburied on Murray Island.
-On the night of his reinternment, the Islanders performed their traditional ceremony for the burial of a Meriam king, a ritual not seen on the island for 80 years.
+On the night of his reinterment, the Islanders performed their traditional ceremony for the burial of a Meriam king, a ritual not seen on the island for 80 years.